-When such a person's expertise is in auditing and accounting, regardless of whether the person is from within or external to the firm, this person is considered to be part of the engagement team and is subject to the requirements of ISA ASA 220, Quality Control for an Audit of Financial Statements.
-When such a person's expertise is in a field other than accounting or auditing, such person is considered to be an auditor's expert, and the provisions of ISA ASA 620, Using the Work of an Auditor's Expert, apply.
-ISA ASA 620 explains that distinguishing between ized specialised areas of accounting or auditing, and expertise in another field, will be a matter of professional judgmentjudgement, but notes the distinction may be made between expertise in methods of accounting for financial instruments (accounting and auditing expertise) and expertise in complex valuation techniques for financial instruments (expertise in a field other than accounting or auditing).
+When such a person's expertise is in auditing and accounting, regardless of whether the person is from within or external to the firm, this person is considered to be part of the engagement team and is subject to the requirements of ASA 220 Quality Control for an Audit of Financial Statements.
+When such a person's expertise is in a field other than accounting or auditing, such person is When such a person's expertise is in a field other than accounting or auditing, such person is considered to be an auditor's expert and the provisions of ASA 620 Using the Work of an Auditor's Expert apply.
+ASA 620 explains that distinguishing between specialised areas of accounting or auditing, and expertise in another field, will be a matter of professional judgement, but notes the distinction may be made between expertise in methods of accounting for financial instruments (accounting and auditing expertise) and expertise in complex valuation techniques for financial instruments (expertise in a field other than accounting or auditing).